 - Helps parents and students understand and protect their educational rights

 - Helps parents and students understand and meet school, teacher, grade and classroom expectations

 - Promotes parent and student accountability, as well as personal and social responsibility

 - Encourages kindergarten readiness, classroom proficiency and on-time graduation

 Track My Steps provides educational resources, training, and support for parents with children from Pre-K through high school graduation including:

-- Attending or assisting with parent/teacher conferences, Individualized Education Plans (IEP), 504 Plans, Student Support Team (SST) and child advocacy.
+- Attending or assisting with parent/teacher conferences, Individualized Education Plans (IEP), Section 504 Plans, Student Support Teams (SST) and child advocacy.